 Until you have formally interrupted from your studies you will officially remain a student of Queen Mary and you will be responsible for payment of part of or the full year's tuition fee and where appropriate, residence fees.
 As funding regulations change frequently it is important that you understand how your decision might affect your entitlements in the future.
 If you have any concerns regarding this, the Advice and Counselling Service have some useful guides to help you and their Welfare Advisors can provide you with up to date advice on your eligibility for student finance.

-The deadline for the submission of an interruption form is the day before the start of the revision week in April.
+The deadline for the submission of an interruption form is Friday 20th April.
 Forms received after this date will not be processed.